 Frank M. Yeatman Wildlife Living Memorial Scholarship

 Frank M. Yeatman was a Davis student who tragically lost his life in a Squaw Valley avalanche during the 1981-82 school year.
-He was an outstanding student in the Wildlife & Fisheries Biology program and was well like by his professors and peers.
+He was an outstanding student in the Wildlife & Fisheries Biology program and was well-liked by his professors and peers.
 The Yeatman family and friends established this memorial to recognize and assist students with interests and abilities similar to Frank’s.
 It is restricted to needy upper-division students majoring in Wildlife & Fisheries Biology or a similar major who have shown evidence of distinction in their area of study.